 Southwest Florida // Captiva Island is Sanibel’s northern sister island.
 If you come by car, you need to cross Sanibel to get to Captiva from the mainland.
 But when you find your way to the secluded Florida island, it’s easy to be captivated.

 On Captiva Island you’re further from the mainland noice than on Sanibel.
 The island is also smaller with fewer hotels and things to do.
 In many ways it’s a downsized version of its neighbor island.

-Still it’s just because of the fact that Captiva is one of the most well-hidden Florida islands that makes it so very appreciated.
+And that Captiva is so well-hidden just makes the island even more appreciated.
 In the relaxing setting it’s easy to unwind.
 Without other distractions you on Captiva Island can enjoy the white beaches, blue Gulf of Mexico and the most spectacular sunsets.

-But it’s still relatively easy to get to the remote Florida island.
-A ferry runs from the neighboring Pine Island and it takes you to North Captiva Island in just roughly 20 minutes.
+Yet it’s relatively easy to get to the remote Florida island.
+A ferry runs from the neighboring Pine Island, and it takes you to North Captiva Island in just roughly 20 minutes.

-But if you take a Gulf Coast road trip you need to let your car rest while you unwind on the isolated island.
-There is no car access or paved roads on the island and you either walk, bike or use a golf cart to get around.
+But if you take a Gulf Coast road trip, you need to let your car rest while you unwind on North Captiva Island.
+As there is no car access or paved roads on the island, you either walk, bike or use a golf cart to get around.